-Each team must write up a design report that should contain all relevant steps taken in the UAV design process, including concept of operations, layout, decisions made, major calculations, results, etc. Sketches necessary to fully understand the design and a three-view technical drawing with all major dimensions and aircraft characteristics should also be included.
 The number of pages is limited to around 30, using letter size 12 and single line spacing.
-The report should be handed in pdf format at the last day of lectures together with the original CAD drawings (21 January 2022 - week 17).
+The report should be handed in pdf format at the last day of lectures (13 January 2023 - week 17).

 9.4.
 Exam

 There will be no written exam.
 If students fail the "Frequência" assessment or wish to improve their final grade, they must hand in an improved report of their design project at the dates of the exam, in weeks 19 and/or 21.